openshift/installer/docs/user/openstack/install_upi.md

 Our control plane will consist of three nodes.
 The servers will be passed the `master-?-ignition.json` files prepared earlier.

+The playbook places the Control Plane in a Server Group with "soft anti-affinity" policy.

 The master nodes should load the initial Ignition and then keep waiting until the bootstrap node stands up the Machine Config Server which will provide the rest of the configuration.

 ### Control Plane Trunks (Kuryr SDN)